 - Failure to report the incident or claim to the insurance company.

 - Failure to comply with all legal process requirements.

 Can I rent a car without insurance?

-No, you cannot rent a car without insurance in Costa Rica.
-Even if you purchase private international insurance coverage for you and your family in your home country, Costa Rican law does not recognize such plans for vehicle rentals.
-The same applies to your personal car insurance back home.
+No. You cannot rent a car without insurance in Costa Rica.
+Even if you purchase private international insurance coverage for you and your family in your home country.
+Costa Rican law does not recognize such plans for vehicle rentals.

 Can I use my personal auto insurance?